vitest-dev/vitest-browser-react/README.md

 })
 ```

-> 💡 This library doesn't expose React's `act` and uses it only to flush operations happening as part of `useEffect` during initial rendering and unmouting.
+> 💡 This library doesn't expose React's `act` and uses it only to flush operations happening as part of `useEffect` during initial rendering and unmounting.
 Other use cases are handled by CDP and `expect.element` which both have built-in [retry-ability mechanism](https://vitest.dev/guide/browser/assertion-api).

 `vitest-browser-react` also exposes `renderHook` helper to test React hooks.